BlueSquare23/web-lgsm/docs/DESIGN_OOD.md

 #### Separation of Concerns / Dependency Graph

 A good software application is like an ogre.
-Here's our apps current dependency graph.
+Here's our apps current layers dependency graph, roughly speaking.

 ```
      v-----Controllers (aka Routes)